 Mixing colors and textures in Kitchen design is the best way to create a functional and visually pleasing environment.
 Too much of a good thing is no longer a good thing.
-Paint colors, selected to blend harmoniously with other materials; countertops specified for durability; flooring that provides the backdrop to the whole space; and backsplash as the finishing touch.
-One of our favorite ways to turn an ordinary space into a Kitchen that feels like home: wood.
-Here are a few examples:
+Paint colors are selected to blend harmoniously with other materials while countertops are specified for durability.
+Flooring provides the backdrop for the whole space while backsplash acts as the finishing touch.
+One of our favorite ways, however, to turn an ordinary space into a Kitchen that feels like home is to incorporate wood.
+It’s in every great kitchen!

 Countertops: No longer confined to “butcher block”, as we all knew growing up, we love to introduce a wood countertop somewhere in a Kitchen.
 The wood choices are only dictated by the desired look and color, particularly in a natural finish.
 Natural cherry creates a warm orange-red finish, mahogany gives a darker reddish finish, while walnut provides a deep brown color.

 Dark Wood Cabinetry: Check out JWH Design and Cabinetry’s fabulous wood Kitchens in their portfolio.
 A favorite one features a custom stain on cherry cabinetry, offset with Calacatta countertops, stainless appliances, and a custom cutting board on the corner.
 This Kitchen was already 7 years old when photographed for Cottages Gardens last year!